 Construction on vacant lots or underutilized land in established neighborhoods and commercial centers.

 Massachusetts housing program created by DHCD.
-LIP allows developers to work with municipal officials to build mixed-income housing with deed-restricted Affordable units.
+LIP allows developers to work with municipal officials to build mixed-income housing with deed-restricted Affordable Housing units.
 This differs from typical 40B developments where developers oftentimes override local approvals if a community has less than 10% of housing stock on the Subsidized Housing Inventory (SHI).
 LIP allows financing, design, and construction decisions to be made by the municipality, with technical support from state agencies.

-A public non-profit affordable housing organization established by the legislature in 1985.
+A public non-profit Affordable Housing organization established by the legislature in 1985.
 MHP provides technical assistance to cities and towns, permanent financing for rental housing, and mortgage assistance for first-time homebuyers.